AlgoMaster Logo

 • If they don’t match, return false.

-In this approach, both pointers start at the same end (usually the beginning) and move in the same direction.
+In this approach, both pointers start at the same end (usually the beginning) and move in the same direction at different speeds or for different purposes.

 0